nortikin/sverchok/docs/nodes/viz/viewer_draw_surface.rst

 .. image:: https://user-images.githubusercontent.com/14288520/190235190-86138e03-8423-4b86-9d35-4337b25513f3.png
   :target: https://user-images.githubusercontent.com/14288520/190235190-86138e03-8423-4b86-9d35-4337b25513f3.png

-Most of arameters of this node are groupped in rows; for each type of information this node can display, there are three parameters: whether to display it, the color to be used, and point size / line width to be used.
+Most parameters of this node are grouped in rows; for each type of information this node can display, there are three parameters: whether to display it, the color to be used, and point size / line width to be used.